 These are your election promises!
+If you are elected, students will be checking in to see if you're working on these things, and whether you're making any progress.
 These are what students will look at when thinking about who to vote for so think about what is relevant to the role you're applying for, and what change you want to see for students!
+If you're unsure, take another look at the role descriptions (click here).